List of Fort ships: Fort Carlton (I)

 was built by West Coast Shipbuilders Ltd. She was completed as Kootenay Park on 17 August 1942.
 Built for Park Steamship Co., she was placed under the management of Canadian-Australasian Line.
 To MoWT in 1944 and renamed Fort Nisqually.
 Operated under the management of McCowan & Gross.
 To MoT in 1946 and placed under the management of Goulandris Bros.
 Struck a mine and was damaged in the North Sea 72 nmi north of Terschelling, Netherlands on 10 April 1950.
 Sold in 1950 to Kingsport Shipping Ltd., London and renamed Kingsmount.
 Sold in 1957 to Monteplata Compania Navigation, Monrovia and renamed Monteplata.
 Sold in 1960 To Atlantic Finance Corp., Monrovia and renamed Ekali.
-Sold in 1962 to The Santorini Shipping Co., Beirut, Lebanaon and renamed Ioannis Nomikos.
+Sold in 1962 to The Santorini Shipping Co., Beirut, Lebanon and renamed Ioannis Nomikos.
 Sold in 1963 to Compania Naviera San Giovanni, Monrovia.
 Operated under the management of Nomikos.
 Scrapped at Alexandria, Egypt in 1974.